How to MIG Weld Stainless to Mild Steel: Step by Step

 5. Clean both metals to avoid defects

-Furthermore, you will get a stainless bead with many defects if it gets contaminated by impurities.
-For example, porosity, brittleness, lower corrosion resistance, etc. A clean joint also generates fewer fumes.
+MIG welding is a process that requires clean metal to offer good welds.
+Impurities will cause many defects.
+For example, porosity, brittleness, lower the corrosion resistance, etc. A clean joint also generates fewer fumes.

 Stainless steel

-Stainless steel doesn’t have rust or other stains, but it might have oil or grease on it.
+Stainless steel doesn’t have rust or other stains, but it may be covered with oil or grease.
 You can remove them with a rag soaked in acetone or, even better, an alcohol-based cleaner.

 Also, if you cut the parts with a plasma cutter, the surface will have oxides that can restrict the puddle’s flow.
 The sides will also form burrs that concentrate dirt.

-To remove residual oxides or visible dirt, you can use:
+To remove oxides or dirt, you can use:

 - A stainless wire brush can remove dirt at slow speeds but keeps the metal cool.